 For that reason, more often than not, I leave the skin on potatoes whenever I cook.
-As a result, I always wash my potatoes with a brush first, before I cut them.
-Then, after I cut the potatoes, into equal-sized pieces, I put them in a colander and wash the potatoes a second time to ensure all the dirt has been removed.
+As a result, I always wash my potatoes with a brush first before I cut them.
+Then, after I cut the potatoes into equal-sized pieces, I put them in a colander and washed the potatoes a second time to remove all the dirt.

-Cooked potatoes with skin, for example, have many vitamins and minerals, such as vitamin B6, potassium and vitamin C. Additionally, potatoes are high in fiber and very low in fat.
+Cooked potatoes with skin, for example, possess many vitamins and minerals, such as vitamin B6, potassium, and vitamin C. Additionally, potatoes are high in fiber and very low in fat.

-Similar to green onions and other members of the onion family, leeks are a vegetable with white flesh and leafy green tops.
-In fact, leeks look just like green onions but on steroids.
+Like green onions and other onion family members, leeks are a vegetable with white flesh and leafy green tops.
+Leeks look just like green onions but on steroids.
 They look like giant green onions.
-Also like green onions, leeks have a mild taste and when cooked properly, leeks enhance the tastes of other vegetables used in a vegan potato leek soup, for instance.

 COOKING THE POTATO LEEK SOUP IN LAYERS AND STAGES HELPS BRING OUT THE SAVORY FLAVORS

-Next, I uncover the potato leek soup, add another 4 cups of vegetable broth, and bring to a boil a second time.
-This time, however, I leave the cover off, reduce again to simmer, and cook another 20 minutes.
+Next, I uncover the vegan potato leek soup, add another 4 cups of vegetable broth, and bring it to a boil a second time.
+However, this time, I leave the cover off, reduce it again to simmer, and cook another 20 minutes.

-Then, you get to choose if you want to blend all the vegan potato leek soup, or you want to blend half the soup and leave the rest thick and chunky.
+Then, you get to choose if you want to blend the entire vegan potato leek soup recipe or blend half the soup and leave the rest thick and chunky.
 In my opinion, thick and chunky with a creamy base is the way to go.